-Textal is the brain child of Melissa Terras (UCLDH) and Steven Gray (UCL CASA).
-Melissa is the Co-Director of UCL Centre for Digital Humanities and Reader in Electronic Communication in the Department of Information Studies at UCL, and generally hangs out @melissaterras on twitter.
-Steven Gray is a Research Associate *insert stuff here* at CASA, and also a Research Associate in UCL Centre for Digital Humanities.
-Melissa and Steven worked together previously as part of the project team on QRator, and decided to work together on Textal when Melissa managed to persuade Steven that fixing wordclouds would be a good idea.
+The Textal team are Melissa Terras (@melissaterras), Steven Gray (@frogo), and Rudolf Ammann (@rkammann).
+Melissa is the Director of UCL Centre for Digital Humanities (UCLDH) and Reader in Electronic Communication in the Department of Information Studies at UCL.
+Steven is a Research Associate at the Bartlett Centre for Advanced Spatial Analysis (CASA) and a Research Associate at UCL Centre for Digital Humanities.
+Melissa and Steven have previously worked together on the QRator project team.
+Rudolf is the UCL Centre for Digital Humanities’ Designer at Large.